ChainSafe/benchmark/README.md

 ### `--defaultBranch`

-Provide the default branch of this repository to prevent fetching from Github
+Provide the default branch of this repository to previousent fetching from Github

 - type: string
 - default: